bitrise-io/devcenter/_articles/en/reviews/ship-add-on.md

 ### Publishing an app for iOS

 {% include message_box.html type="important" title="Building the app" content="You can only publish an app in Ship if it's built in a Workflow that is exposed to Ship.
-For an iOS app the Workflow should contain the **Xcode Archive & Export for iOS** Step and the **Deploy to Bitrise.io** Step."%}
+For an iOS app, the Workflow should contain the **Xcode Archive & Export for iOS** Step and the **Deploy to Bitrise.io** Step."%}

+{% include message_box.html type="note" title="The `.xcarchive` file with a custom Step" content="The **Deploy to Bitrise.io** Step looks for an `.xcarchive.zip` file to export to Ship in the case of an iOS app.
+If you do not want to use the **Xcode Archive & Export for iOS** Step, you just need to make sure that:

+* There is a Step in your exposed Workflow that exports an `.xcarchive.zip` file of your app.
+That is, the Step you use needs to create an Xcode Archive and needs to package it in a zip file.
+* This Step exports the `.xcarchive.zip` file into the `BITRISE_DEPLOY_DIR` directory."%}

 To configure publishing an iOS app to App Store Connect (formerly known as iTunes Connect), you have to:

 * Choose the provisioning profiles and code signing identities to be used.
 * Set the app specific password.
 * Set the Apple Developer Account email.
 * Set the [App SKU](https://help.apple.com/app-store-connect/#/dev219b53a88): this is a unique ID you give to your app for internal tracking.
 It's not visible to customers.

 Once you configured publishing for the app, you do not have to set these options every time, only if you want to change some of them.